United States Department of Justice

-The primary actions of the DOJ are representing the U.S. government in legal matters and running the federal prison system.
-The department is also responsible for reviewing the conduct of local law enforcement as directed by the Violent Crime Control and Law Enforcement Act of 1994.
+The U.S. Congress created the Justice Department in 1870, during the Ulysses S. Grant administration.
+Its functions originally date to 1789, when Congress created the office of the Attorney General.

 History

 The office of the attorney general was established by the Judiciary Act of 1789 as a part-time job for one person, but grew with the bureaucracy.
 At one time, the attorney general gave legal advice to the U.S. Congress, as well as the president; however, in 1819, the attorney general began advising Congress alone to ensure a manageable workload.
-Until March 3, 1853, the salary of the attorney general was set by statute at less than the amount paid to other Cabinet members.
+Until 1853, the salary of the attorney general was set by statute at less than the amount paid to other Cabinet members.
 Early attorneys general supplemented their salaries by running private law practices, often arguing cases before the courts as attorneys for paying litigants.
-The lightness of the office is exemplified by Edward Bates (1793–1869), Attorney General under Abraham Lincoln (1861 to 1864).
-Bates had only a small operation, with a staff of six.
-The main function was to generate legal opinions at the request of Lincoln and cabinet members, and handle occasional cases before the Supreme Court.
-Lincoln's cabinet was full of experienced lawyers who seldom felt the need to ask for his opinions.
-Bates had no authority over the US Attorneys around the country.
-The federal court system was handled by the Interior Department; the Treasury handled claims.
+The lightness of the office is exemplified by Edward Bates (1793–1869), attorney general under President Abraham Lincoln (1861–1864).
+Bates had only a small operation, with a staff of just six.
+Their main function was to generate legal opinions at the request of Lincoln and cabinet members and to handle occasional cases before the Supreme Court.
+However, Lincoln's cabinet was full of experienced lawyers who seldom felt the need to ask for his opinions.
+In addition, Bates had no authority over U.S. Attorneys across the country.
+The federal court system was handled by the Department of the Interior, and the Department of the Treasury handled claims.
 Most of the opinions turned out by Bates's office were of minor importance.
 Lincoln gave him no special assignments and did not seek his advice on Supreme Court appointments.
 Bates did have an opportunity to comment on general policy as a cabinet member with a strong political base, but he seldom spoke up.

 Following unsuccessful efforts in 1830 and 1846 to make attorney general a full-time job, in 1867, the U.S. House Committee on the Judiciary, led by Congressman William Lawrence, conducted an inquiry into the creation of a "law department" headed by the attorney general and also composed of the various department solicitors and United States attorneys.
 On February 19, 1868, Lawrence introduced a bill in Congress to create the Department of Justice.
 President Ulysses S. Grant signed the bill into law on June 22, 1870.